Chigyu

 Original, generic appearance of Chigyu, saying "Excuse me, could I have a special large serving of the three cheese beef bowl with a hot spring egg on top, please?"

 Chiizu gyudon (チーズ牛丼, Chīzu gyūdon), or simply Chigyu (チー牛, Chī gyū) is a Japanese internet slang term used to refer to so-called "otaku", and "uncool", "introverted" and "gloomy" people.
 It is always regarded as a taunt and term of abuse.

 Character

 A chigyu is described as "a somewhat disgusting otaku" or "a gloomy character with little sense of presence".
 The slang mainly refers to gloomy males, but is sometimes also used to refer to females with similar personalities.

 The characteristics of a chigyu include wearing glasses, having a "childish hairstyle", "not a domineering face", childlike appearance, spiritually childish, "although active online, appears gloomy in reality".
 Besides, the chigyu has also been used to refer to the appearance similar to individuals with developmental disabilities or enlarged adenoids.

 The Paper analyzed how the "childishness" of chigyu "violates the ideal definition of adult male's 'masculinity' in society", and how the image of chigyu shows a gloomy person in a lower social class who lacks socialization.
 It described chigyu as a discriminatory term towards gender, body, and class.
+The meme has attracted criticism, viewed as an example of lookism.